West Schofields is a new community close to Schofields Town Centre and approximately 10 kilometres from Blacktown.

-The Department of Planning and Environment, in collaboration with Blacktown City Council, prepared the draft West Schofields masterplan.
-This plan will guide the future rezoning and development of this new precinct from the ground up.
+The Department of Planning and Environment, in collaboration with Blacktown City Council, prepared the draft West Schofields master plan.
+This plan was exhibited August to September 2018 and will guide the future rezoning and development of this new precinct from the ground up.

-The masterplan was on exhibition for public comment from 31 August - 28 September 2018.
+The master plan was on exhibition for public comment from August to September 2018.
 All submissions will be considered before plans are finalised.